 - the production sequence of the given product (between which stations it moved)

 - which products are/have been in quality assurance

 - average lead time for a particular product type (takt time)

-The goods in production are available with a continuous, real-time production status that supports production programming and shift design.
+Goods in production are assigned a continuous, real-time production status that supports production programming and shift design.